Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Numerical Experiments

+\revise{We now consider $L \ge 2$ \glspl{AP} and assume that the APs are located uniformly at random within the area, such that they are at least $10\m$ apart.
+We also keep $F = \nmeas$ slots.
+We allocate powers for the calibration signals transmitted from the master AP as in~\eqref{eq:FPA_sync}.
+Unless stated otherwise, we let the graph $\setG$ contain $M = L-1$ edges such that the sum of the channel strength $\|\matG_{ij}\|\sub{F}$ over the edges $(i,j)$ is maximized.
+That is, $\setG$ is constructed as the minimum spanning tree of a graph connecting all nodes and have edge weights $-\|\matG_{i,j}\|\sub{F}$.
+We color $\setG$ using an adaptation of the greedy Welsh–Powell algorithm~\cite{Welsh67}.}

-Fig.~\ref{fig:avgSE_vs_PN} depicts the average per-UE downlink SE as a function of the LOs' quality for a typical range of the PN spectrum level $S\sub{PN}$ from $-120$ to $-80 \dBcHz$.
-We consider $L \in \{2,4,16\}$~APs and ZF beamforming (the results for conjugate beamforming follow the same trend).
+Fig.~\ref{fig:avgSE_vs_PN} depicts the average per-UE downlink SE as a function of the LOs' quality for a typical range of the PN spectrum level $\revise{S_{100}}$ from $-120$ to $-80 \dBcHz$.
+We consider $\revise{L \in \{8,16,24,32\}}$~APs and ZF beamforming (the results for conjugate beamforming follow the same trend).
 We show the SE achieved with both the Kalman filter and the direct phase estimation~\eqref{eq:measure_l1_l2}.
-The gain brought by the Kalman filter is more pronounced for a higher number of APs and lower LO quality.
+The gain brought by the Kalman filter is more pronounced for a higher number of APs and lower LO quality in this range.
 Furthermore, as expected, the SE deteriorates as the LOs' quality worsens.
-Remarkably, the advantage of using more APs diminishes for low-quality LOs.
-For $S\sub{PN} = -80\dBcHz$, using $16$ APs leads to a lower SE than using $4$ APs.
+Remarkably, the advantage of using more APs diminishes for low-quality LOs. \revise{For example, using $32$ APs leads to a lower SE than using $16$ APs for this range of phase noise spectrum.}

-To further examine the impact of using more APs, in Fig.~\ref{fig:various_L}, we fix $S\sub{PN} = -80\dBcHz$ and plot the average per-UE downlink SE as a function of $L$ while keeping other parameters similar to Fig.~\ref{fig:avgSE_vs_PN}.
+To further examine the impact of using more APs, in Fig.~\ref{fig:various_L}, we fix $\revise{S_{100}} = -80\dBcHz$ and plot the average per-UE downlink SE as a function of $L$ while keeping other parameters similar to Fig.~\ref{fig:avgSE_vs_PN}.
 As $L$ increases, the SE first improves for both conjugate and ZF beamforming.
-However, beyond a certain number of APs, the achievable SE begins to degrade.
+However, beyond a certain number of APs \revise{(namely, 24 \glspl{AP} for this setting)}, the achievable SE begins to degrade.
 This is because, when there are more APs, $\nmeas$ increases.
 The measurements of different components of $\vecalpha$ are spread out over more slots, raising the offset noise $\vecxi_n$ (see~\eqref{eq:kalman_observation_manyAP}).
-Our result highlights a tradeoff between spatial diversity and calibration overhead when deploying more~APs.
+This result highlights a tradeoff between spatial diversity and calibration overhead when deploying more~APs.